nestjs-mod/nestjs-mod-fullstack/steps/2024-10-06/en.md

 **Module environment variables**

-Information on how to transfer them can be found in the infrastructure document https://github.com/nestjs-mod/nestjs-mod-fullstack/blob/master/apps/server/INFRASTRUCTURE.MD, using the `hidden: true` option we hide when generating `.env' files.
+Information on how to transfer them can be found in the infrastructure document https://github.com/nestjs-mod/nestjs-mod-fullstack/blob/master/apps/server/INFRASTRUCTURE.MD, using the `hidden: true` option we hide when generating `.env` files.

 Example of environment variables: